 Process Flow Diagram

-This model provides an intuitive way for stakeholders get clarity on how work gets done and appreciate how value is delivered.
+This model provides an intuitive way for stakeholders to get clarity on how work gets done and appreciate how value is delivered.
 Your sample includes both the original workflow diagram and a formalized BPMN (Business Process Modeling Notation) example.

 Process Improvement Progress Report